kip-guile/minimal-portfolio/README.md

-## Portfolio Wbsite
+## Portfolio Website
-Run npm i
+- Run npm i
-Run npm start for both client!
+- Run npm start!
-All should be working now.
+- All should be working now.